biopython/biopython.github.io/wiki/Sequence_Cleaner.md

 Description
 -----------

-I want to share my script using biopython to clean sequences up.
+I want to share my script using Biopython to clean sequences up.
 You should know that analyzing poor data takes CPU time and interpreting the results from poor data takes people time, so it's always important to make a preprocessing.